ashish53552/riscv-simulator/README.md

   The **Simulator** executes a sequence of machine code instructions to mimic the basic data and control path of RISC-V ISA.

 ### Phase 2
-  The **Simulator** is enabled with pipelining capabilities, equipped with data-forwarding & static branch prediction mechanisms, with statistics related to run time, CPI, number of hazards, etc vsisble for executions under different conditions enabled in the GUI.
+  The **Simulator** is enabled with pipelining capabilities, equipped with data-forwarding & static branch prediction mechanisms, with statistics related to run time, CPI, number of hazards, etc visible for executions under different conditions enabled in the GUI.

 ### Technology Stack
 	Python 3 (for development of the simulator)